espocrm/documentation/docs/development/metadata/record-defs.md

 ## updateDuplicateCheck

-Boolean parameter.
+A boolean parameter.
 If true, then duplicate checking will be processed while updating a record.
 By default it's processed only when creating a new record.

 ## beforeReadHookClassNameList